Human beings are obsessed with leaving a record of ourselves so that future generations have some idea of what we were like.

 - In the Conchy newspaper strip, the characters accidentally dug up a time capsule marked "Do Not Open Till 1984".
 When they opened it, it was full of 1984 calenders.

-- My Sassy Girl: Gyeon-woo and the girl plant a time capsule.
+- My Sassy Girl: Gyeon-woo and the girl plant a time capsule under a tree and agree to meet again there some time later.
 It contains the story of the girl and her previous boyfriend.

 - Knowing: A group of kids are told to draw what the future looked like; a creepy girl puts in a random string of numbers that Nicholas Cage finds after the school digs the capsule back fifty years later.
 The only problem: said paper predicts the end of the world.